mmsharepoint/tab-meeting-details/README.md

 ## Features

-This is a Teams Tab meeting app to show up in side panel and meeting stageView
+This is a Teams Tab meeting app to show up in chatTab or detailsTab
-* Show a tab in in-meeting experience in sidePanel
+* Show a tab in pre-meeting experience in chatTab or detailsTab
+* Use a Bot in Teams Meeting app
+* Use [Meeting apps Api references](https://docs.microsoft.com/en-us/microsoftteams/platform/apps-in-teams-meetings/api-references?WT.mc_id=M365-MVP-5004617) to get meeting and participant details

 ## Building the manifest